HarrisonMonash/ELK-STACK-PROJECT/README.md

 - Install Pyhton3_pip
 - Docker Module
 - Increase the virtual memory.
 When installing the ELK server in the elk.yml file using the command sysctl -w vm.max_map_count=262144, will assist in the server to launch and stabilise.
-- Launching the docker, elk
+- Launching the docker, ELK and specifying the ports required to access.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.